majorleaguetagpro/Rules/README.md

         * Excessive insults
         * Pornographic linkings
 4. Do not personally attack others.
 Trash talk is not meant to be directed at an individual’s life outside of TagPro.
-5. In rare cases, inappropriate out of league behavior may lead to CRC action.
-6. Players need to be respectful of the other team when typing during a match.
+5. Players need to be respectful of the other team when typing during a match.
-7. Disciplinary action can be any of the following:
+6. Disciplinary action can be any of the following:
     * Private Warning
     * Public Warning
     * Suspension
     * Lifetime Ban
-8. Players who quit or attempt to manipulate away from their team may receive an indefinite ban on a case-by-case basis.
+7. Players who quit or attempt to manipulate away from their team may receive an indefinite ban on a case-by-case basis.
-9. Punishments are determined on a case-by-case basis by the CRC.
+8. Punishments are determined on a case-by-case basis by the CRC.

 ## Article VIII - Playoffs

 ### Section 1 - Playoff Rounds
-1. The top 6 teams from majors and minors will make playoffs.
+1. The top 8 teams from majors and minors will make playoffs.
 2. There will be 3 rounds for playoffs:
-    * Quarterfinals (Secant Six)
+    * Quarterfinals (Equidistant Eight)
-        * The top two teams will have a bye.
-The third seeded team will choose their opponent from either the fifth or sixth seeded team, with the fourth seeded team playing the last remaining team not chosen.
+        * The top four seeded teams will choose their opponents in order from any of the lower four seeded teams.
     * Semifinals (Foci Four)
         * The top two seeded teams will choose their opponents in order from any of the remaining lower two seeded teams.
     * Finals (Superball/Muperball)